|SIYE Time:10:48 on 25th May 2018|

 When the tip of the wand shone brightly, Ginny exclaimed, "Works great for me."
 She turned to Harry, "Go get some water from outside, I'll make us some tea and something to eat for dinner."

 "Okay, okay.
-But promise to me that you’ll use the wand only if it’s absolutely necessary."
+But promise to use the wand only if it's absolutely necessary."
 Harry persisted.

 "Of course," Ginny gave him a defiant smile that reminded Harry too much of the twins.